Ambasadori: Zdravko Čolić years (1969–1971)

-A year later, during summer 1971, Kovač finally met up with Čolić by coming to an Ambasadori gig in Mostar.
+During summer 1971, Kovač met up with Čolić by showing up at an Ambasadori gig in Mostar.
 He quickly managed to convince the young singer to move to Belgrade and join his Korni Grupa as replacement for Dado Topić.

 Ismeta Dervoz years (1972–1976)

 After Čolić left, eighteen-year-old Ismeta Dervoz became the new Ambasadori vocalist.
 Dervoz's only previous musical engagement of note had been singing for cover band Kodeksi.